-If a medical professional causes harm to you or a loved one because of a mistake or act of carelessness, you may be entitled to compensation.
-Medical malpractice is defined as negligence by any healthcare professional, such as a physician, surgeon, nurse, nurse's aide, physician's assistant, or technician.
-It occurs when a healthcare professional or facility departs from accepted medical practices and causes injury to a patient.
-Some instances of medical malpractice even lead to wrongful death.
+If a medical professional harms you or your loved one because of a mistake or act of carelessness, you may be entitled to compensation.
+Medical malpractice occurs when a healthcare professional or facility departs from accepted medical practices and causes injury to a patient.
+It applies to physicians, surgeons, nurses, nurse's aide, physician's assistants, and technicians.

 For a free, confidential review of your medical malpractice case, call (217) 394-5885.
 We handle such cases on contingency, which means you pay no legal fees unless we win.

 Financial Compensation for Patients & Family Members

 When medical malpractice occurs, the patient is entitled to seek “damages” for past medical expenses, as well as any medical expenses needed to care for the patient in the future.
 Patients may also recover for past lost wages and any future loss of earnings.
 Damages for pain, suffering, disfigurement, and any sort of physical or psychological limitations may be recovered as well.

 If a patient loses his or her life due to medical malpractice, a surviving family member may pursue a wrongful death action against the at-fault professional or facility.
 Compensation may be pursued for loss of companionship or consortium, loss of contributions by the family member, medical expenses, lost earnings, burial expenses, and more.
 A Charleston medical malpractice lawyer from our firm can walk you through the steps of a personal injury or wrongful death lawsuit.

 Types of Medical Malpractice